Fire Island Lighthouse

 To ensure it was more effective than its predecessor, a first order Fresnel lens (the largest and most powerful such lens), was in place from 1858 to 1933, emitting a white flash at one-minute intervals.
 The lens was kept illuminated by the tower’s Funk hydraulic lamp with five wicks burning whale, lard, and mineral oil, as well as kerosene before electricity ultimately provided the lighthouse’s illumination.

 The US Coast Guard decommissioned the lighthouse in 1974.
-Seven years later, the decaying tower was declared unsafe, unworthy of repair, and was scheduled to be torn down – until private citizens banded together to try to ensure that did not happen.
+Seven years later, the decaying tower was declared unsafe, unworthy of repair, and was scheduled to be torn down.
+However, private citizens banded together to form the Fire Island Lighthouse Preservation Society.
+They raised more than $1.3 million for the restoration of the beloved landmark, and on Memorial Day of 1986, the Coast Guard held an extravagant relighting ceremony, heralding the coming summer and the signal’s triumphant return.

 📖 Full Story: Page 53 of AWA, The Book